lambdamikel/Busch-2090/README.md

-1982, and this abstract / summary unveils previously unknown details of the Microtronic genesis, from early planning stages in the fall of 1979 at Busch to mass-production of the masked-programmed TMS1600 by Texas Instrument in the fall of 1981.
+1982, and this abstract / summary unveils previously unknown details of the Microtronic genesis, from early planning stages in the fall of 1979 at Busch to mass-production of the masked-programmed TMS1600 by Texas Instruments in the fall of 1981.

 Whereas it was previously rumored that the original hardware design of the Microtronic might have been contributed by the electronics